Buying the Stock Market Using Call Spreads

 The maximum profit occurs if the underlying market rallies to the upper boundary of the call spread range (ceiling).
 If the market goes even higher at expiration, the maximum profit is still capped at the difference between the price at which you entered and the ceiling.
 As you can see on the order ticket above, the Max profit is $358 which is the difference between 2020.0 (high strike) and 1984.2 (entry price).

-On Nadex trading fees and expiration fees are $1 per contract for the first 50 contracts in an order.
-Larger orders will still only be charged $50.
+On Nadex trading fees and expiration fees are $1 per contract.
 So in this example, the total cost to enter the trade was $42 + $1 or $43.
 When you exit the trade, either early or at expiration, you’ll get a second fee of $1 (called a trading fee or expiration fee).
 If your exit fees would exceed your payout, we'll reduce your fees to equal the payout amount, so you never lose more than you decided when you entered the trade.

 4. Manage your trade until exit or expiration